09 Dec How to Keep Your Lawn Green During the Winter

 It should be noted that once your grass enters dormancy, it isn’t dead and could still use a very light watering.
 In fact, a protective coating of water allows for temperatures to freeze the water in place of the grass roots.
-About 0.25 inches of water per week is usually enough.
+About a fourth an inch of water per week is usually enough.

 If you have a warm season turfgrass, it is important to start practicing these tips and tricks now so that you can be prepared for winter dormancy.
 Waiting too late into the fall to overseed can prove to be unsuccessful for seed growth.
 A firm understanding of winter dormancy can also help you protect your lawn from freezing temperatures and encourage fast spring green-up.
 Not to mention, having a green yard when your neighbor’s grass is dormant helps your lawn stand out and look its best—even during the winter months.